adamw/veripacks/README.md

 * `@ExportAllClasses` and `@ExportAllSubpackages` - applicable to a package
 * `@ExportAll` - applicable to a package, specifies that all classes and subpackages should be exported.
 Has only documentational significance, as this is the default for all packages if no classes are explicitly exported.
+* `@RequiresImport` - specifies that exported classes from this package (and any child packages) can only be used, if the package is explicitly import using `@Import`.
+* `@Import` - imports a package annotated with `@RequiresImport`.
+Exported classes from the package may be used in the annotated package and any child packages.

 Using an export-all annotation and an export-specific annotation for same element type (class, subpackage) will result in an error.